A Survey on Unlearning in Large Language Models: Existing unlearning methods

 In addition to unlearning through in-context methods, knowledge can also be stored outside the model, and reasonable strategies can be adopted to \textbf{provide the correct samples} during each in-context learning. \citet{wang2024when} propose a RAG-based framework where the model answers queries based on an external knowledge base.
 Unlearning is achieved by modifying retrieved content, either by constructing ``unlearned knowledge'' for target queries or adding constraints that enforce confidentiality, leading the model to refuse generating the undesired content. \citet{muresanu2024unlearnable} investigate a sample selection mechanism that constructs prompts by retrieving representative examples from the training set.
 Their approach employs quantized k-means clustering to partition the data and retrieves samples nearest to each cluster centroid.
 The authors prove that, with high probability, removing a single data point does not perturb the resulting cluster structure, thereby enabling unlearning without requiring additional retraining or modification.

-Another approach is to adjust from the \textbf{embedding level}. \citet{Liu2024Large} focus on the challenges of knowledge entanglement and unlearning efficiency.
-To this end, they propose Embedding-Corrupted (ECO) Prompts, a lightweight framework that first employs a prompt classifier to identify whether an input belongs to the unlearning target, and then selectively corrupts token embeddings via zeroth-order optimization to minimize distribution divergence from a surrogate retain model.
-Meanwhile, \citet{Bhaila2024Soft} introduce Soft Prompting for Unlearning (SPUL), which optimizes a small set of soft prompt tokens through a multi-objective loss function.
-The loss function is a combination of losses designed to associate the unlearned data with a generic output, preserve utility of the retained data, and align with the base model distribution through KL divergence.
-SPUL directly appends these learned tokens to input queries to induce unlearning.
+Token-level modification offers several advantages, such as human readability, superior interpretability, and compatibility with black-box models.
+In contrast, other approaches adjust inputs at the \textbf{embedding level} to achieve more effective and efficient unlearning.
+Similar to post-training techniques, these methods are optimization-based but shift the optimization objective from model parameters to the input embeddings.
+For example, ECO~\citep{Liu2024Large} employs zeroth-order optimization at the embedding level and improves efficiency by using a classifier to select only relevant tokens for adjustment.
+To avoid per-sample optimization, SPUL~\citep{Bhaila2024Soft} optimizes a small set of soft prompt tokens via a multi-objective loss function, which are then selectively appended to input queries to induce unlearning.

-\textbf{Output-based Methods.} This category involves \textbf{modifying the model's output}.
-A straightforward idea is filtering, where the initial output of the model are automatically screened and censored to remove unwanted information before being presented to users~\citep{thaker2024guardrail}.
+\paragraph{Output-based Methods} While input-based methods are still susceptible to the inherent unpredictability and lack of controllability within the LLM, modifying the model's output provides a more direct and precise alternative.
+At the \textbf{token level}, a straightforward idea is filtering, where the initial output of the model are automatically screened and censored to remove unwanted information before being presented to users~\citep{thaker2024guardrail}.
 Moving beyond simple filtering, \citet{sanyal2025agents} propose ALU, which employs four specialized agents (Vanilla, AuditErase, Critic, and Composer) that collaborate sequentially to sanitize responses dynamically during inference.
-This method achieves high unlearning success and scalability.